cscully-allison/data-ensemble-interview-artifacts/Codes.md

     - P4: "So there's a few different structures to data, but I think this is two things that I've commonly seen."
   - Multidim
     - P4: "But it's basically a multi dimensional space of, of parameters to care about."
+    - P4: "I think it makes sense to look what is kind of distributed across the MPI ranks.
+And typically, we have some application domains.
+So this might be a volume or space."

 ### Pieces of the EnsembleAPI were forgotten.